ChrisSchulze/portfolio/portfolio/works/knf.md

 ---
 ### Issue

-In the past KNF's digital services had grown like sprawl: Lots of touchpoints, lots of differing product data, lots of people involved and no clear purpose.
+<p class="einleser">In the past KNF's digital services had grown like sprawl: Lots of touchpoints, lots of differing product data, lots of people involved and no clear purpose.</p>

 <SingleProjectHeader
           :services="$page.frontmatter.services"